What Exactly Are Trams? A Simple Explanation

 What Are Trams

 A tram is a vehicle that travels on city streets and runs on fixed tracks.
-It is commonly referred to as ‘streetcar,‘ ‘trolley car,’ or ‘trolley’ in North America.
+In North America, it is commonly referred to as a ‘streetcar,‘ ‘trolley car,’ or ‘trolley.

-This is because it shares road space with other vehicles and pedestrians.
-This pretty much answers the question: what are trams?
+This is because trams share road space with other vehicles and pedestrians.
+This pretty much answers the question: What are trams?

-Most tram systems contain some off-street running as well.
-It’s either on totally segregated alignments or along with the central reservation of roadways.
+Most tram systems also include some off-street running.
+This is either on totally segregated alignments or along with the central reservation of roadways.

-They are referred to as the ‘median strip’ in the United States.
-This segment of the route is known as ‘reserved rights of way.’
+In the United States, they are referred to as the ‘median strip.
+This route segment is known as ‘reserved rights of way.’

 Some tram systems run almost entirely on reserved tracks, with only a few brief stretches on the street.
 Many tram systems in the United Kingdom use former railway lines.